manojkumar95/expense-tracker-api/README.md

 # expense-web-api
-An backend app to demonstrate a web application with Node js frameworks such as expres & mongoose
+An backend app to demonstrate a web application with Node js frameworks such as express & mongoose

 ## Usage